RoboRavens/PowerUp/docs/code-standards.md

 ```

 ## Brackets
- - Opening brackets on same line
+ - Opening brackets on same line, with a space after the closing parenthesis
  - Closing brackets on new line

 ```java